Phrogz/RUIC/README.md

 # What is RUIC?
-RUIC is a Ruby API for reading, analyzing, and manipulating application assets created by NVIDIA's [UI Composer][1].
+RUIC is a Ruby API for reading, analyzing, and manipulating application assets created by [NVIDIA DRIVE™ Design][1].
 Among other things, it allows you to:

 * See if an application is missing any assets (e.g. images or meshes) and what parts of the application are looking for those.
 * See if there are any files in the application folder that you can delete (e.g. images or materials that are no longer being used).